 - Open the Character Map application.

-- As an alternative, press Windows-R, type “charmap” in the Run dialog and click OK.
+R, type “charmap” in the Run dialog and click OK.

-- Make sure Baskerville Old Face is selected under Font:.
+- Select Baskerville Old Face under Font:.

 - Look for and double-click the Apple symbol in the list so it appears under Characters to copy:.